phredreeq/phredreeq/README.md

-# Hi there, I'm Fred 👋
+# Hi there, I'm Fredrick

 ## 🔐 Cybersecurity Student | SOC Analyst in Training